tinkermonkey/utterance_emitter/docs/IMPLEMENTATION_SUMMARY.md

-# Phase 3 Implementation Summary
+# Implementation Summary

 ## Overview

-This document summarizes the implementation of Phase 3 testing and validation infrastructure for the VAD integration project (Issue #40).
+This document summarizes the implementation of testing and validation infrastructure for the VAD integration project (Issue #40).

 **Objective**: Provide comprehensive testing framework to validate performance, accuracy, and browser compatibility of the Voice Activity Detection (VAD) integration.